hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The master's objects, to obtain the pelf;
 >
-> Should any dance be advertised that's known
+> Should any dance be advertised that's known[^38]
 >
 > To the inventor, and to him alone,

->
+[^38]: Any person may ascertain the truth of this observation.
+No sooner does any dance appear (whoever may be the inventor) than it is advertised as correctly taught by a host of these pretenders, although known to them only by name.

 > Teachers, like these, no sooner hear the name,
 >
 > But they will advertise to teach the same.
 >
 > They say, it will show they have professional skill,
 >
-> And make a leading feature in their bill;
+> And make a leading feature in their bill[^39];

->
+[^39]: These great professors, like many strolling players, are more careful in making out a bill of fare, than of performing its contents.

 > Should you to them to learn these dances go,
 >
 > Or others advertised, which they don't know,